 - Application Form (see attached form)

-- Document of work not to exceed 5 double spaced pages with font 12 that includes: abstract; statement of the problem; significance of the problem; and a plan of research.
+- Research proposal not to exceed 5 double spaced pages (12 point font) that includes: abstract, statement of the problem, significance of the problem, and a plan of research

 Once all applications have been received we will contact Deans and Department Heads for their approval.

-Award applications will be ranked according to merit by a review committee composed of faculty members chosen by the PUC Research Board and representing all Schools from which applications were submitted.
+Applications will be ranked according to merit by a review committee composed of faculty members chosen by the PUC Research Board and representing all Colleges from which applications were submitted.